AlexBujan/ctr/README.md

 ```

 Figure names: figure1b, figure3a, figure4a, ... and so on.
 The program provides the option to adjust
-some simulation parameters when executing the scrip from the terminal.
+some simulation parameters when executing the script from the terminal.
 To see a list of available
 parameters you can type:

 ```